John Morse (Colorado politician)

 John P. Morse (born November 4, 1958) is an American former politician who was a state senator in the Colorado Senate from 2007 to 2013, serving as president of the senate in 2013.
 He is a member of the Democratic Party.
-Morse represented Senate District 11, which encompasses Manitou Springs, Colorado, and eastern Colorado Springs.
-On April 17, 2009, he was selected to become Colorado's next Senate Majority Leader, following the resignation of Senate President Peter Groff and the promotion of previous Majority Leader Brandon Shaffer.
+Morse represented Senate District 11, which encompassed at the time Manitou Springs, Colorado, and eastern Colorado Springs.

 On September 10, 2013, Morse was recalled from office as a reaction to his involvement in passing gun control laws.
 He was the first legislator to be successfully recalled in the state's history.

 Early life and career

-Morse was born on November 4, 1958 in Petersburg, Virginia into a military family, the eldest of ten children.
+Morse was born on November 4, 1958, in Petersburg, Virginia into a military family, the eldest of ten children.
 He earned the Eagle Scout rank in the Boy Scouts of America as a teenager.
 He graduated from Mitchell High School in Colorado Springs, Colorado; He attended the University of Colorado at Boulder and then the University of Colorado at Colorado Springs, earning a bachelor's degree in accounting and finance, while working as an emergency medical technician.

 After working briefly as a Certified Public Accountant, Morse began to pursue a career in public affairs, earning first an MBA from Regis University in 1984, then a Master of Public Administration degree from the University of Colorado at Colorado Springs in 1996 and a Ph.D. in public affairs from the University of Colorado at Denver in 2001.